-- communication and technical research skills to justify and interpret theoretical propositions, methodologies, conclusions and professional decisions to specialist and nonspecialist audiences; - technical and communication skills to design, evaluate, implement, analyse and theorise about developments that contribute to professional practice or scholarship. - advanced ability to a develop and implement a learning environment research project that will provide a sound basis for the development of effective educational practise based upon the philosophical assumptions of the school context and needs of students; - articulate a clear understanding of a biblical worldview, and its impact on philosophical and historical trends in education. - plan and implement educational programs in the social and cultural context of the contemporary world that are critically shaped by a biblically informed experience of that world; - design and implement a capstone project which examines a complex problem or issue using appropriate methodologies and theories from the discipline area.
+- practices in order to most effectively achieve desired learning outcomes with special attention to embedded worldview and life values; - demonstrate the advanced level of knowledge and higher order of skills that are required for effective Christian education and professional learning in such areas as teaching, curriculum, administration, and research in order to fulfil the vision and mission of particular school communities; - advanced ability to a develop and implement a learning environment research project that will provide a sound basis for the development of effective educational practise based upon the philosophical assumptions of the school context and needs of students; - articulate a clear understanding of a biblical worldview, and its impact on philosophical and historical trends in education. - plan and implement educational programs in the social and cultural context of the contemporary world that are critically shaped by a biblically informed experience of that world; - design and implement a capstone project which examines a complex problem or issue using appropriate methodologies and theories from the discipline area.